HenriPodolski/complay/README.md

 ## conduitjs

 A flexible js architecture library based on services, components and modules.
-If you are happy with angular, backbone, jquery, react or whatever your stack is, you might use those.
-We use those too!
-But if you are curious about alternatives have a look at conduitjs.
-We enjoy coding and using it.

 It is possible to use this in an ES5 environment via dist/conduit.js.
 But functionalities are limited and some does not work.